Utah: Prior authorization and clinical letters will no longer be mailed

 Here’s what you can do to get ready for this change:

 Explore thePrior Authorization and Notification tool.
 You can manage all your prior authorization needs through this online tool.
 No need to call UnitedHealthcare to submit a request or check status.
-And, you can move directly from the Prior Authorization tool to Document Vault to view your letters.
+And, you can move directly from the Prior Authorization tool to Document Library to view your letters.

 Why we’re making this change

 This change is part of our efforts to transition paper transactions to electronic whenever possible.
 Digital transactions get information to you faster and reduce the amount of paper health care professionals must manage.
 Learn more

 Real-time data sharing and automation available

 Our Application Programming Interface (API) solutions allow your organization to automatically retrieve detailed electronic data for member eligibility, benefits, claims and letters.